ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-asedeno-masque-connect-ethernet.md

 accomplish this, all HTTP Datagrams associated with Ethernet proxying requests streams start with a Context ID field; see {{payload-format}}.

-Context IDs are 62-bit integers (0 to 2<sup>62</sup>-1).
+Context IDs are 62-bit integers (0-2<sup>62</sup>-1).
 Context IDs are encoded as variable-length integers; see {{Section 16 of QUIC}}.
 The Context ID value of 0 is reserved for Ethernet payloads, while non-zero values are dynamically allocated.
 Non-zero even-numbered Context-IDs are client allocated, and odd-numbered Context IDs are proxy-allocated.
 The Context ID namespace is tied to a given HTTP request; it is possible for a Context ID with the same numeric